-An agency may provide for the advance payment of basic pay (including any locality payment) covering not more than two pay periods to any individual who is newly appointed to a position, except as an agency head.
-[5 CFR part 550, subpart B]
+An agency may provide for the advance payment of basic pay (including any locality payment) covering not more than two pay periods to any individual who is newly appointed to a position, except for appointment as agency head [5 CFR part 550, subpart B].

-Above Minimum Hiring Rates - General Schedule
+Above Minimum Hiring Rates - GS

-Agencies may set the pay of an individual newly appointed to a General Schedule position at a step above the first step of his or her grade based on the employee's superior qualifications or a special need of the agency for the employee's services.
-An agency may use this flexibility at any appropriate GS grade.
-The agency may set pay at the higher step only upon initial appointment or upon reappointment after a 90-day break in service.
-[5 CFR 531.212]
+Agencies may set the pay of individuals newly appointed to General Schedule positions at a step above the first step of their grade based on the employee's superior qualifications or a special need of the agency for the employee's services.
+Agencies may use this flexibility at any appropriate GS grade.
+Agencies may set pay at the higher step only upon initial appointment or upon reappointment after a 90-day break in service.
+(See 5 CFR 531.212(a)(3) for exceptions to the 90-day break-in-service requirement.)
+[5 CFR 531.212].